Generating faster algorithms for d-Path Vertex Cover: Applying -Algorithm to -PVC

-\begin{lemma} For the case of the red component reduction rule, let $H$ be a connected \bumpy{} graph and $R \subseteq V(H)$ be its red vertices.
-If there is a vertex $v \in V(H)$ for which there are at least two $d$-path free connected components $C_1, C_2$ in $H \setminus v$ with $V(C_1), V(C_2) \subseteq R$ then the pair $H, R$ is handled by the red component reduction rule, i.e., whenever any subgraph branching rule $(H, R, \B)$ would apply to a graph $G$, the red component reduction rule would also apply to $G$. \end{lemma} \iflong \begin{proof} Let $G$ be a connected \bumpy{} graph and let $\varrho = (H, R, \B)$ be any rule constructed for the pair $H, R$.
+\begin{lemma} For the case of the \textit{red component reduction} rule, let $H$ be a connected \bumpy{} graph and $R \subseteq V(H)$ be its red vertices.
+If there is a vertex $v \in V(H)$ for which there are at least two $d$-path free connected components $C_1, C_2$ in $H \setminus v$ with $V(C_1), V(C_2) \subseteq R$ then the pair $H, R$ is handled by the red component reduction rule, i.e., whenever any subgraph branching rule $(H, R, \B)$ would apply to a graph $G$, the red component reduction rule would also apply to $G$. \end{lemma} \begin{proof} Let $G$ be a connected \bumpy{} graph and let $\varrho = (H, R, \B)$ be any rule constructed for the pair $H, R$.
 Suppose that $(H, R, \B)$ applies to $G$.
-Let $G' = G[\phi(H)]$ be the induced subgraph to which $\varrho$ applies and $\phi$ be the witnessing isomorphism.
+Let $\phi$ be the witnessing isomorphism.